A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-This is significant, because of the emphasis on complexity as the origin of the arrow of time in the classical framework, already stressed in this paper.
-Given the attractor behaviour of the classical solutions for any number of particles, it was argued that the SD description of classical gravity solves the problem of the arrow of time, as there is no need to posit a special initial condition with low entropy (Past Hypothesis) to justify a macroscopic arrow \cite{706}.
-Structure formation, as measured by complexity, already establishes an intrinsic arrow for all solution curves.
-We could say the structure of shape space with the topography given by complexity is already ``pregnant'' with an arrow.

-Hence, our current observation, if true for any generic case, helps to maintain complexity as the origin of the arrow of time, or as Julian Barbour suggests, the origin of \emph{time} itself, even in the quantum case.
+Interestingly, we have used many other $\phi$-independent initial conditions for the wave function and, apart from the initial erratic phase and some minute and momentary changes, they all feature the same qualitative results and, hence, the attractor behaviour of the de Broglie-Bohm trajectories.
+The significance of this result, already emphasised in this paper, lies on the emphasis on complexity as the origin of the arrow of time, as argued for in the classical framework: given the attractor behaviour of the classical solutions for any number of particles, the SD description of classical gravity arguably solves the problem of the arrow of time, as there is no need to posit a special initial condition with low entropy (Past Hypothesis) to justify a macroscopic arrow \citep{706}.
+Crucially, structure formation, as measured by complexity, already establishes an intrinsic arrow for all solution curves.
+Thus, our current observation, if true for any generic case, suggests the extension of complexity as the origin of the arrow of time to the quantum realm.

-Given the numerical result, we find it reasonable to frame the conjecture that \emph{the Schr\"odinger equation itself considered on shape space has attractors}.
-If true, this conjecture also implies the attractor behaviour of Bohmian trajectories in a more general way, and hence, the same reasoning can be applied to this model for the emergence of an intrinsic arrow of time.
-The investigation of this conjecture and probing the possibilities it opens is beyond the scope of this paper.
+Finally, given the numerical analysis, we find it reasonable to frame the following conjecture: \emph{the Schr\"odinger equation itself considered on shape space possesses attractors}.
+If true, this conjecture also implies the attractor behaviour of de Broglie-Bohm trajectories in a more general manner.
+The investigation of this conjecture as well as probing the possibilities it opens are beyond the scope of this paper.